ICR-SD-CC/ML_workshop_saqi_bourdim/README.md

 # ML_workshop_saqi_bourdim
 Jupyter notebooks and files for conceptual introduction to Machine Learning for the ICR, November 2024.
-This whole course is based on the material of [this Machine Learning workshop](https://carpentries-incubator.github.io/machine-learning-novice-python/index.html) by Tom Pollard and [that one](https://carpentries-incubator.github.io/machine-learning-novice-sklearn/) by Colin Sauze.
+This whole course is based on the material of [this Machine Learning workshop](https://carpentries-incubator.github.io/machine-learning-novice-python/index.html) by Tom Pollard and [that one](https://carpentries-incubator.github.io/machine-learning-novice-sklearn/) by Colin Sauze, although most of the course is directly taken from these two we've made some alterations at various places when we thought it was needed.

 # Download the material on the Github repository